Well, I don’t know about you, but these last few months have been pretty challenging.

 When life feels overwhelming and you’re having a hard time, it’s critical to have some tools in your emotional first aid kit to support you in noticing, expressing, and honoring your feelings.

 Like I’ve mentioned before, appropriately feeling and expressing our feelings is foundational to good mental health and to living a more enlivened, enriched life.
-And so, when I’m having a hard time, my go-to tool to support my heart is relying on my Big Seven – my go-to beloved friends, family members, and mentors, people who I feel totally safe and supported in being honest and vulnerable with.
+And so, when I’m having a hard time, my go-to tool to support my heart is relying on my Big Seven – my go-to beloved friends, family members, and mentors, people with who I feel totally safe and supported in being honest and vulnerable with.

 For me, no heart-supporting tool is more effective than sharing what’s going on with someone who loves me.
 But what about you?